Running LAMMPS¶

 copying all or part of the text can be used to transfer it to another program:

-The keyboard shortcut Ctrl-S
+The keyboard shortcut Ctrl-S (or Command-S on macOS) can

 be used to save the Output buffer to a file.
 Additionally, the Select All